soveng/website/src/data/no-solutions-transcripts/05 - Prompt and Pray - essence.md

 # Essence of "Prompt and Pray" (Episode 05)

-**Context:** An ankle-injured walk-turned-park-chat where Gigi and Ben riff on AI-assisted "vibe coding," nostalgia for the early web, and how Sovereign Engineering (SE) cohorts can avoid repeating Silicon-Valley mistakes.
+**Context:** An ankle-injured walk-turned-park-chat where Gigi and Paul riff on AI-assisted "vibe coding," nostalgia for the early web, and how Sovereign Engineering cohorts can avoid repeating Silicon-Valley mistakes.

 ## Core Themes & Insights